 The Company provides its stockholders with the opportunity to cast an annual advisory vote on executive compensation ("say-on-pay proposal").
-At the Company's annual meeting of stockholders held on May 31, 2018, 94.8% of the votes cast on the say-on-pay proposal at the meeting were in favor of the say-on-pay proposal.
+At the Company's annual meeting of stockholders held on May 21, 2020, 90.3% of the votes cast on the say-on-pay proposal at the meeting were in favor of the say-on-pay proposal.
 The Compensation Committee evaluated this result and, after consideration, concluded that the voting result reflects our stockholders' support of the Company's approach to executive compensation.
 The Company previously held discussions with, and obtained input from, certain of its stockholders regarding the performance metrics utilized in connection with the Company's annual incentive and equity-based compensation plans.
-Additionally, in 2018, following an analysis of compensation policies and practices and based on the results of the say-on-pay vote, the Compensation Committee determined that the Company's current approach to executive compensation is in the best interest of the Company and its stockholders and, therefore, did not make any change to its approach to executive compensation or make any significant changes to its executive compensation program from fiscal 2017.
+In late 2019 and the first quarter of fiscal 2020, following an analysis of compensation policies and practices and based on the results of the say-on-pay vote, the Compensation Committee determined that the Company's current approach to executive compensation is in the best interest of the Company and its stockholders and, therefore, did not make any change to its approach to executive compensation or make any significant changes to its executive compensation program from fiscal 2019.
+However, in light of the global impact of the COVID-19 pandemic, beginning in April 2020, the Compensation Committee made changes to the executive compensation program as more fully described in "Compensation Discussion and Analysis-Executive Summary-Actions Taken in Response to the COVID-19 Pandemic" above.
 The Compensation Committee expects to continue to consider the outcome of the Company's say-on-pay votes and stockholder discussions when making future compensation decisions for the Named Executive Officers.